Leader-board/Reports/Report 6M - Crossing oceans.md

 ### The initial days

 As it is now well known, the coronavirus started in December 2019 and rapidly spread first in Wuhan, then to the rest of China, and now to the rest of the world.
 Till mid to late February, not many cared as the virus was mostly a China thing till then.
 However, from there the world started to take notice, and it started with my MSP Americas Summit in Mexico (remember Report 1 where I went to Amsterdam? https://github.com/Leader-board/Reports/blob/master/MSP%20Summit%202019%20report.pdf) being cancelled.
 Not just that, but many other tech events.
 However, many still had not woken up to reality partially thanks to that trumpet who is the U.S President.
-Purdue itself did not do much for a long time either, still saying as late as March 3 that it would be very unlikely for the virus to progress to a stage where classes would have to go online (St Andrews in comparison correctly predicted that classes may never be in-person for the rest of the semester).
+Purdue itself did not do much for a long time either, still saying as late as March 3 that it would be very unlikely for the virus to progress to a stage where classes would have to go online (St Andrews in comparison correctly predicted that classes may never be in-person for the rest of the semester, though incorrectly predicted that the university would never close).
 It *felt* however that something big would happen.
 In fact, my CS381 professor was spot on – it was the last class before spring break – he had already cancelled that Thursday (due to the midterm) – and he said something on the lines of “today is perhaps the last day you’ll ever see me in person”.
 That was a nice class.
 But that evening, something happened that would throw everything off gear.

 ### The sudden halt